 Steve Copeland (B.A., Anthropology, University of Colorado) has worked at Crow Canyon since 2006 as a field archaeologist.
 During the program season, Steve is responsible for teaching students and adults archaeological field methods, so if your program includes site excavation, he’ll show you how to dig, screen, measure, map, and document your finds.
-(Winter finds him in the lab, compiling and entering data from the preceding field season.)
 Steve’s research interests include architecture and Southwest studies; on his days off, he enjoys mountain biking, backpacking, hiking, and spending time with family.

 Kari Schleher (Ph.D., Anthropology, University of New Mexico) is Crow Canyon’s laboratory manager.
 She teaches artifact analysis to students and adults in Crow Canyon programs.
 Her specialty is the analysis and interpretation of Pueblo pottery; she is particularly interested in production technology and what pottery can tell us about connections between different groups of people who lived in the past.
 Kari enjoys traveling, especially to learn about cultures around the world, and she has worked on archaeological projects all over the American Southwest and in Peru.
 In her spare time, she likes to hike and make jewelry.

-Becca Simon (M.A., Anthropology, Colorado State University) has worked at Crow Canyon since 2014.
+Becca Simon (M.A., Anthropology, Colorado State University) started working at Crow Canyon in 2014.
 She grew up in Washington, D.C., where she developed a love of history and archaeology by visiting the many museums of the Smithsonian Institution.
-She has worked for afterschool programs, museums, and cultural resource management companies, and she has archaeological field experience in Colorado, Wyoming, Utah, and southern Jordan.
-Her professional interests include Southwest archaeology, the protohistoric era, historic photography, public outreach, and historic preservation.
+She has a passion for education and archaeology with work experience at various educational programs, museums, and cultural resource management companies.
+She has archaeological field experience in Colorado, Wyoming, Utah, and southern Jordan.
+Her professional interests include archaeological education, public outreach, historic preservation, Southwest archaeology, the protohistoric era, and historical photography.

 Meet all of our archaeologists and educators.